AbrahamNobleOX/typescript_mern/README.md

 - Require doesn’t work, it uses the import statement.
 - When you import express, mongoose and cors, it doesn’t run without you installing @type/express, @type/mongoose, @type/cors respectively as a dev dependency actually, using “npm i —save-dev”
 - Nodemon doesn’t automatically track your file changes, you have to write it out manually how you want it to monitor your changes
-- I noticed node router wasn’t used
+- I noticed node router wasn’t used, but it was later mentioned that it can be used
 - npm run dev to run vite
 - Ts shows error while writing, unlike Js that doesn’t